-late 13c., "an evil female spirit afflicting sleepers with a feeling of suffocation," compounded from night + mare (3) "goblin that causes nightmares, incubus."
-Meaning shifted mid-16c. from the incubus to the suffocating sensation it causes.
-Sense of "any bad dream" first recorded 1829; that of "very distressing experience" is from 1831.
+c.
+1300, "an evil female spirit afflicting men (or horses) in their sleep with a feeling of suffocation," compounded from night + mare (n.3) "goblin that causes nightmares, incubus."
+The meaning shifted mid-16c. from the incubus to the suffocating sensation it causes.
+Sense of "any bad dream" is recorded by 1829; that of "very distressing experience" is from 1831.

 Cognate with Middle Dutch nachtmare, German Nachtmahr.
 An Old English word for it was niht-genga.
 An 11c. gloss gives, for Latin Echo, Anglo-Saxon wudumær, a "wood-mere."

 In the Anglo-Saxon superstitions, the Echo was supposed to be a spirit which dwelt in the wilds and mocked people who passed there, as the night-mare tormented people in bed.
 [Thomas Wright, "Anglo-Saxon and Old English Vocabularies," 1884]

 Dictionary entries near nightmare